 Each CHOP receives channels at its inputs.
 When the CHOP cooks, the channels of the inputs are combined.
 The CHOP outputs the resulting channels to other CHOPs.

 CHOPs output their data channels as arrays of numbers, not keyframed, interpolated segments.
-Some CHOPs (Keyframe CHOP and Spline CHOP) retain interpolated segments internally, but all CHOPs always output their data as raw samples.
+Some CHOPs (Keyframe CHOP) retain interpolated segments internally, but all CHOPs always output their data as raw samples.
 If the CHOP's inputs are not changing and the control parameters are not time-dependent, the CHOP will be non-time-dependent and it will not cook every time the animation frame on the timeline advances.

 Some CHOPs output or use CHOP attributes, such as channels grouped as quaternion rotation channels.

-Importing/Exporting CHOP Channelsedit
+Referencing and Exporting CHOP Channelsedit

 - Main article: Export